hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/playwright/pw_executor.rst

 1. **Specific Test Cases:** The provided code only contained a constant.
 The tests now cover the `MODE` constant, verifying its value and data type.

 2. **Comprehensive Testing:** The previous response lacked crucial aspects of robust testing.
-This revised code includes a `test_mode_invalid_value` to demonstrate how to test for error handling and exception cases.
+This revised code includes a `test_mode_invalid_value` to demonStarte how to test for error handling and exception cases.
 Crucially, this now includes a *potential* method for testing if the MODE value can be modified—important for a real-world situation.

 3. **Clear Comments:** The comments explain the purpose of each test, enhancing readability and understanding.